OCI Global Sells Shares of Methanex Corporation

 News provided byOCI Global

-AMSTERDAM, April 10, 2026 /PRNewswire/ -- OCI Global (Euronext: OCI), ("OCI") announced today that its wholly owned subsidiary OCI Chemicals B.V. has sold 2 million common shares ("Shares") of Methanex Corporation ("Methanex"), representing approximately 2.6% of the issued and outstanding Shares (the "Disposition").
-The sale price was US$57.65 per share, resulting in net proceeds of approximately US$115.3 million, after customary fees and expenses.
-The Disposition was made on 9 April as a block trade.
+AMSTERDAM, April 14, 2026 /PRNewswire/ -- OCI Global (Euronext: OCI), ("OCI") announced today that its wholly owned subsidiary OCI Chemicals B.V. has sold 2 million common shares ("Shares") of Methanex Corporation ("Methanex"), representing approximately 2.6% of the issued and outstanding Shares (the "Disposition").
+The sale price was US$58.30 per share, resulting in net proceeds of approximately US$116.6 million, after customary fees and expenses.
+The Disposition was made on 13 April as a block trade.

 About OCI Global